joshuaejs/arista_eos_audit/README.md

 ```

 - check_reload_cause_full
-  - feature description: include tests report about the cause of the most recent reload
+  - description: include tests report about the cause of the most recent reload
   - required eos command: ```show reload cause full | json```
   - test failure conditions: The test fails if the device reload was not requested by user
   - output example